 We often get calls from frustrated homeowners who can't seem to get their lawn looking they way they want it to look.
 Organic lawn care is really just good gardening.
 The goal is make the lawn so happy and healthy that the problems go away without the need to remedy a particular issue such as weeds or pests.
-Grass is a nitrogen hungry little plant that needs to be feed regularly to be able to out-compete weeds and be ready for the Fourth of July picnic.
+Grass is a nitrogen hungry little plant that needs to be fed regularly to be able to out-compete weeds and be ready for the Fourth of July picnic.
 Here is what we do to maintain gorgeously deep green lawns that you'll feel safe allowing your children and pets to play on.

-Mow high and often--this can be as much as every 5 days in warm spring weather.
+Mow high and often--this can be as often as every 5 days in warm spring weather.
 This is a very common mistake--never remove more than 1/3 of the grass blade!
 A longer blade length (1.5”) will feed the roots better allowing the roots to grow deeper and stronger which will provide better drought resistance in July and August.
 Longer grass also discourages weeds and moss.
 Leave clippings on lawn whenever possible, even if you don’t have a “mulching mower”.
 A biologically active healthy lawn will devour clippings in no time.
 Sometimes in the spring the clippings are too long and wet and need to be raked removed.
-Anytime you remove clippings from the lawn you should fertilize to replace the nutrients you removed.
+Anytime you remove clippings from the lawn you should fertilize to replace the nutrients you removed by feeding (fertilizing).

 Fall or early spring is a good time to apply 1/2” of light screened compost.
 Devil’s Lake Rock Co. has a good fine compost available.
 Especially important to do if your lawn is on sand.
 Best to do this annually, but once every other year at the minimum.
 You can over-seed at the same time if necessary.
 It will look like you've destroyed your lawn after you've down this, but just wait, you'll be shocked at the beauty in less than a month!

 Summer Drought (dormancy)